 Usually this is done by treating the biggest problem of the target group with a checklist or other helpful guide.
 For webshops, work with new tools such as Listagram to collect e-mail addresses in a playful way.

 Test a lot with different subject lines and A/B testing with discount offers.
 Sometimes, you see things you don’t expect, like an offer for a discount where the smallest discount works better.
 You really get rewarded if you help your user with good content, instead of spamming them with discounts and offers.
 Supply them with helpful articles from where you can try to make the sales.
-This way, open rates are really high, and you can get lots of clicks and revenue.
+This way, open rates are really high, and you can get lots of clicks and revenue from your email marketing strategies.